NodePing/NodePing_import/README.md

 To test, create `credentials.js` in top-level directory

-`credentials.js` should contain:
+`credentials.js` should contain entries for NodePing and the target foreign platform:

 ```
 module.exports = {
   nodePing: {
-    token: '<nodePingToken>',
+    token: '<nodePing token>',
-    user: '<nodePingUser>'
+    user: '<nodePing login(email)>'
   },
   statuscake: {
+    token: '<statusCake token>',
+    user: '<statusCake username>'
+  },
+  pingdom: {
-    token: '<statusCakeToken>',
+    token: '<pingdom token>',
-    user: '<statusCakeUser>'
+    user: '<pingdom login(email)',
+    pwd: '<pingdom password'
+  },
+  uptimerobot: {
+    token: '<uptimerobot token>'
   }
 };
 ```

-caveats:
-  For pingdom, include a 'pwd' property, which is your pingdom password
+You only need entries for NodePing and the foreign platform you're pulling data from.
+If you're pulling from pingdom, you can leave out the entries for StatusCake and UptimeRobot, for instance.

 Then execute
-`node sync-client.js -s statuscake` to sync data from the source to NodePing
+`node sync-client.js -s <source platform>` to sync data from the source to NodePing

+ie, `node sync-client.js -s statuscake`

 It is recommended to additionally export all data from the source platform by using the `--export` flag as follows:

-`node sync-client.js -s statuscake --export`
+`node sync-client.js -s <source platform> --export`